-Most succulents need bright, indirect light.
+Most succulents need very bright, indirect light.
 If there isn’t enough light for the plant, they can become leggy, growing and reaching to find more light.
 South or west facing windowsills are ideal.

 The soil needs to be well-draining and also well-aerated.
-These plants cannot sit in any standing water or saturated soil, or rot may occur.
+These plants cannot sit in any standing water or saturated soil, as rot will occur.
 Make sure your pot has drainage holes.
-Allow your soil to completely dry out between watering.
-Plant your succulent using a cactus mix such as Black Gold, which has pumice and perlite allowing for superb drainage.
+Allow your soil to completely dry out between waterings.
+Plant your succulent using a cactus mix such as Black Gold Cactus Mix, which has plenty of pumice and perlite, allowing for superb drainage.

 Overwatering can kill your succulents.
-A good rule of thumb is to water very deeply (until water flows from the bottom of the pot), but less frequently.
-Soak the soil very well, then allow to fully dry out (make sure there is no standing water in the bottom of the pot).
+A good rule of thumb is to water very deeply (until water flows out of the bottom of the pot), but less frequently.
+Soak the soil very well, then allow to fully dry out (make sure there is no standing water in the bottom of the pot/saucer).

-Springtime is an excellent time to fertilize with a balanced, all purpose fertilizer at a quarter strength.
+Spring is an excellent time to fertilize with a balanced, all purpose fertilizer at 1/4 strength.
 They are not heavy feeders.
 They do not require any fertilizer in the winter, as they go semi-dormant.

-As a general rule, cacti like around 4 hours of direct sunlight, such as desert types with thorns.
-Tropical cacti, such as Christmas Cactus prefer partial shade.
-Give tropical cacti direct sunlight in winter, but indirect light the rest of the year.
+As a general rule, cacti prefer around 4 hours of direct sunlight.
+Tropical cacti, such as Christmas cactus and rhipsalis prefer partial shade.
 Similar to succulents, if your cactus is not getting enough light, it will have strange growth patterns called etiolation.

 Always give your cactus well-draining soil.
 There are great mixes specific to cacti and succulents.
-We recommend Black Gold Cactus Mix for repotting.
+We recommend Black Gold Cactus Mix.

-Once per month during active growth, usually from March-October.
-Dilute an all-purpose liquid to about 1/4 strength.
-In winter when temperatures drop and days grow shorter, cactus go into dormancy and require less water.
+Once per month during active growth, typically from March-October, dilute an all-purpose liquid fertilizer to about 1/4 strength.
 Do not fertilize your cactus during its dormant period.